DevMountain/qa_student_assignments/units/unit_2_engineering/2.15/project2.10.md

 - If the video is long, trim it down to show more of the different types of tests rather than showing the whole thing.

-### 3. Content Sharing
+### 4. Content Sharing

 Links are great, but can be hard to read/remember if they're too long.

-- Include your GitHub username.
+- Include your GitHub usernames.
 - Include the name of the repository.
 - If you want to share your test plan, summary report, etc, export to PDF and include it in the GitHub repo.